loda-lang/loda-programs/programs/oeis/list0.md

 * [A061728](http://oeis.org/A061728) ([L25 program](061/A061728.asm)): Start with (a, b) = (2, 4).
 The next pair (a', b') is ((b + 1) mod 10, (a + 1) mod 10) where (a, b) is the previous pair.
 * [A061761](http://oeis.org/A061761) ([L06 program](061/A061761.asm)): a(n) = 2^n + 2*n - 1.
 * [A061776](http://oeis.org/A061776) ([L11 program](061/A061776.asm)): Start with a single triangle; at n-th generation add a triangle at each vertex, allowing triangles to overlap; sequence gives number of triangles in n-th generation.
+* [A061777](http://oeis.org/A061777) ([L123 program](061/A061777.asm)): Start with a single triangle; at n-th generation add a triangle at each vertex, allowing triangles to overlap; sequence gives total population of triangles at n-th generation.
 * [A061785](http://oeis.org/A061785) ([L26 program](061/A061785.asm)): a(n) = m such that 2^m < 5^n < 2^(m+1).
 * [A061792](http://oeis.org/A061792) ([L05 program](061/A061792.asm)): 49*(n*(n+1)/2)+6.
 * [A061793](http://oeis.org/A061793) ([L05 program](061/A061793.asm)): a(n) = 25*n*(n + 1)/2 + 3.